Marishkumark/Tesla_clone/README.md

 # Tesla Clone

-This repository contains a clone of the Tesla website, built using React.
+This repository contains a clone of the Tesla website, built using React and Redux.
 The project aims to replicate the Tesla homepage with a focus on responsive design and interactivity.
-It is a demonstration of front-end web development skills and a showcase of React.js capabilities.
+It is a demonstration of front-end web development skills and a showcase of React.js and Redux capabilities.

 ## Live Demo